romcal/romcal/README.md

 ## Description

-romcal generates the liturgical calendar of the Catholic Church used by the Roman Rite.
+romcal generates the liturgical calendar of the Catholic Church used by the Roman Rite (post-Vatican II).
-Output conforms to the revised liturgical calendar as approved by Paul VI in [Mysterii Paschalis](http://www.romcal.net/mysterii.html) dated 14 February 1969.
+Output conforms to the revised liturgical calendar as approved by Paul VI in [Mysterii Paschalis](http://w2.vatican.va/content/paul-vi/en/motu_proprio/documents/hf_p-vi_motu-proprio_19690214_mysterii-paschalis.html) dated 14 February 1969.
+The rules are defined in the [_General Instruction on the Roman Missal_](https://www.catholicculture.org/culture/library/view.cfm?recnum=337) (GIRM) and the [_General Norms for the Liturgical Year and the Calendar_](https://www.catholicculture.org/culture/library/view.cfm?id=10842).

-- :date: **Perpetual calendar:**<br> romcal allow querying liturgical dates for any year in the Gregorian calendar.
+- :date: **Perpetual calendar:**<br> romcal allows querying liturgical dates for any year in the standard calendar.
   Note that dates for years before 1969 will still be returned in a format conforming to the calendar reforms of 1969, even though those years came before this calendar reform.

-- :gear: **Configure and refine output:**<br> output can be configured for the standard calendar year (`Jan 1` to `Dec 31`) or the liturgical year (`First Sunday of Advent` to `Christ the King`).
+- :gear: **Configure and refine output:**<br> output can be configured for the civil calendar year, i.e. the Gregorian year (`Jan 1` to `Dec 31`) or the liturgical year (`First Sunday of Advent` to `Christ the King`).
   You can filter queries to allow more streamlined date results to be obtained for the year.
 Additional output options are described below in the usage section.

 - :globe_with_meridians: **i18n, localization and calendars:**<br> romcal aims to have your liturgical calendars and contents in your native language, and support various liturgical calendars (national, diocesan...).